-Wipe mushrooms with damp cloth.
+Wipe mushrooms with a damp cloth.
 Remove stems.
-With paring knife, make slits in tops of caps.
+With a paring knife, make slits on the tops of caps.
 Stuff slivers of garlic and herbs (if using) into slits.

-In small bowl, whisk together oil and vinegar with salt and pepper to taste.
+In a small bowl, whisk together oil and vinegar with salt and pepper to taste.
 Brush mushrooms with oil mixture.
-Place mushrooms, cap-side down, on pan and broil or grill until soft and brown, about 3 to 5 minutes per side.
+Place mushrooms, cap-side down, on the pan, and broil or grill until soft and brown, about 3 to 5 minutes per side.

 Serve in place of a steak or with lettuce and tomato on toasted whole-grain buns.